How are hospitals dealing with climate change? – DW – 10/15/2024

 The physician also runs a mobile clinic that brings health care to the doorstep of vulnerable populations, and is planning to construct a bricks and mortar climate-resilient health care facility.

-"We are working with engineers and climate specialists who advise us on how we can install proper drainage systems, and reinforce foundations to withstand water pressure, reducing damage during floods," said Umeh.
+"We are working with engineers and climate specialists who advise us on how we can install proper drainage systems, and reinforce foundations to withstand water pressure, reducing damage during floods," Umeh said.

 Bringing solar and renewable energy to Indian hospitals

 As a place people turn to for medical help during flooding or extreme heat, hospitals need a reliable electricity supply to keep operating.
-But in India, many, often rural, hospitals face power outages lasting several days, particularly during extreme weather events like storms and floods.
+But, in India, many, often rural, hospitals face power outages lasting several days, particularly during extreme weather events such as storms and floods.

-World Resources Institute India is working with 26 rural hospitals in three states across the country to install solar power, helping to avoid nearly 100 tons of carbon emissions, said the organization.
+World Resources Institute India is working with 26 rural hospitals in three states across the country to install solar power, helping to avoid nearly 100 tons of carbon emissions, the organization reports.
 It's also helped medical staff to treat more than half a million patients who might otherwise not have had reliable access to health care.

 "In Assam, India, when a cyclone knocked out power and communication in the entire area for nearly five days, this solar-powered hospital was the only one still fully functional, showing how essential renewable energy can be beneficial during emergencies," Lanvin Concessao from WRI India told DW in a statement.